 "It has not left my mind since it happened," Didion says haltingly.
 "I live with it, so naturally I can talk about it. ...
 I couldn't talk about it at first, but I can now."

 But clearly, talk does not come easily.
 Nor, she says, did the writing of Blue Nights.
-It's harder for Didion now — more groping for words, less polishing.
+That's harder for Didion now — more groping for words, less polishing.
 Her prose, in the past, just gleamed — terse, elegant, understated and piercing.
 The new book is what's left, after loss.

 "We all survive more than we think we can," Didion says of living on after the deaths of her loved ones.
-"We imagine things — that we wouldn't be unable to survive, but in fact, we do survive. ...
+"We imagine things — that we wouldn't be able to survive, but in fact, we do survive. ...
 We have no choice, so we do it."

 John Gregory Dunne died of a massive heart attack.
 Quintana Roo Dunne died of complications from a flu that turned into pneumonia — then septic shock, an induced coma, a brain bleed, five surgeries and months in intensive care.
 It was a medical and emotional nightmare.

 Most of Didion's books contain little mantras — quick phrases, repeated here and there throughout the text.
 In Blue Nights it's this: When we talk about mortality, we're talking about our children.

 She means the responsibility we feel for them.
 Our fear that harm will come to them — from a swimming pool, an elevator, a bottle of Drano under the sink — that we can't protect them well enough.
 For Didion, the apprehensions arrived gradually.
 Just after they adopted Quintana Roo (they'd seen the name on a map of Mexico, liked it, and chosen it) the writer says she acted as if she'd gotten a doll to dress up, not a real baby.